Hero Background

 • Mixed customer service reviews

 Royal Neighbors insurance reviews are mixed.
-In particular, customers criticize their customer service and claims resolution.
+In particular, customers criticize their customer service and claim resolution.
 Some praise the service department and clearly are longtime customers, but others warn of hidden fees, difficulty with cancelling policies, and overwhelming paperwork when claiming benefits.

 • Limited graded final expense plan